EldricArlo/Oracore/README.md

 ### 4.4 Windows Deployment Security (CRITICAL)

-**[FIX] Core Dump Protection on Windows**
+**[UPDATED] Core Dump Protection on Windows**

 On Linux/Unix systems, this library automatically disables core dumps to prevent sensitive keys from being written to disk during a crash.
-However, on **Windows**, application-level APIs cannot fully prevent the operating system's "Windows Error Reporting" (WER) service from creating crash dumps (`.dmp` files).

-**Action Required for Windows Administrators:**
-To secure your environment, you **must** explicitly disable LocalDumps for this application or globally via the Registry.
+On **Windows**, this library attempts to perform **Active Defense** by programmatically invoking the Windows Error Reporting (WER) API (`WerAddExcludedApplication`) to exclude the current process from crash dumps.

+**However, as a Defense-in-Depth measure (Fallback Strategy):**
+To secure your environment against potential API failures or OS-level overrides, you are **STRONGLY ADVISED** to manually configure the Registry:

 1. Open `regedit`.
 2. Navigate to: `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\Windows Error Reporting\LocalDumps`
 3. Create or modify the value `DumpCount` to `0` (DWORD).
 4. Alternatively, disable WER entirely if your security policy requires strict memory confidentiality.

-**Failure to do this may result in decrypted session keys or private keys persisting on the physical disk after an application crash.**
+**Failure to ensure these protections may result in decrypted session keys or private keys persisting on the physical disk after an application crash.**

 ## 5. Usage Guide